-Using a barrister direct can help you to save a significant amount of money overall because you are not also paying fees to a solicitor, you can go to a specialist barrister of your choice, and correspondence and communications are faster because you are dealing with the barrister directly.
+Using a barrister direct can help you to save a significant amount of money overall because you are not also paying fees to a solicitor, you can go to a specialist barrister of your choice, and correspondence and communications may be faster because you are dealing with the barrister directly.

 - Court of Protection

-Full details of the Bar Council’s public access scheme can be found on their website at: www.barcouncil.org.uk.
+A guide to the public access scheme can be found here on the Bar Standards Board Website.
 Not all cases will be suitable, but the site sets out details of the sort of work a barrister is permitted to conduct without a solicitor being involved.

 In brief, a barrister can: